A complete guide to Zendesk automation triggers workflow setup

 Expert Verified

-If that sounds a little too familiar, you're in the right place.
+If you're looking to streamline your operations, you're in the right place.
 This guide is a straightforward breakdown of your Zendesk automation triggers workflow setup.
-We’ll cover the difference between triggers and automations, how to use them, and, more importantly, where they start to fall apart.
+We’ll cover the difference between triggers and automations, how to use them effectively, and how to maintain them as you grow.

-We'll also look at how modern AI tools can add a layer of intelligence on top of Zendesk, handling the complex, nuanced stuff that rigid, rule-based systems just can't get their heads around.
+We'll also look at how modern AI tools can add a layer of intelligence on top of Zendesk, handling more nuanced inquiries and complementing the robust, rule-based systems Zendesk provides.

 What are Zendesk triggers and automations?

-At their core, both triggers and automations are business rules inside Zendesk that are meant to cut down on manual work for your agents.
+At their core, both triggers and automations are business rules inside Zendesk that are designed to minimize manual effort for your agents.
 The main difference between them is how and when they kick in.

 Zendesk Automations are time-based.
-They’re more like the patient janitor who comes around once an hour to tidy things up.
-They run on a schedule, checking for tickets that meet specific time-related conditions, like a ticket that’s been waiting for a customer reply for over 48 hours.
+They act like a methodical assistant that checks in periodically-usually every hour-to tidy things up.
+They run on a schedule, looking for tickets that meet time-related conditions, such as a ticket waiting for a customer reply for over 48 hours.

 Here’s a quick table to make it crystal clear: